How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 Update a Source-Built Python 3.8 Installation

-This script uses a dedicated build directory at /opt/python3.8-build and the default prefix /usr/local.
+This script uses a user-owned build directory at $HOME/python3.8-build and the default prefix /usr/local.
+It auto-detects the latest Python 3.8.x release from the Python FTP index, compares it to your installed version, and exits early when you are already up to date.
 If you installed to a custom prefix, update PREFIX to match.
-Do not run this on a cron schedule.

 #!/usr/bin/env bash